Skip to main content

 Primary relevance

-Particularly important for self-employed engineers, contractors, and consultants without employer sick leave.
-Replaces a portion of monthly income while you cannot work due to illness or injury.
-Field engineers commonly consider this higher priority than office-based equivalents.
+This is particularly important for self-employed engineers, contractors, and consultants who have no employer sick leave to fall back on.
+Income protection replaces a portion of your monthly income while you cannot work because of illness or injury.
+Engineers who spend a lot of time on sites often treat this as a higher priority than office-based engineers, because their day-to-day work carries more physical risk.

 Trauma cover